Upper School Curriculum Guide

 Did you know that there are both performing and non-performing classes in the Music Department?

 There are!
-In addition to the year long band and choir classes, which offer a full credit towards the arts requirement, there are also semester-long Music Department courses geared to students who are interested in music, but not in performing.
+In addition to the year long band, string, and choir classes, which offer a full credit towards the arts requirement, there are also semester-long Music Department courses geared to students who are interested in music, but not in performing.
 Studio Arranging and Composing, Explorations in World Music, Basic Musicianship and Music of the Moment are just a few of the semester long courses that will fulfill a ½ credit (½ unit) toward our arts requirement.
-Please have a look at all of these fun, engaging course descriptions by clicking “COURSES” here.
+Please have a look at all of these interesting and engaging course descriptions by clicking “COURSES” here.

-Did you know that there are MANY courses that fulfill the Computer Science requirement?
+Did you know that there are SEVERAL courses that fulfill the Computer Science requirement?
 You don’t necessarily have to take Introduction to Computer Science, but you can, of course!

 There are!
-Within the Computer Science Department, we offer wonderful semester courses with no pre-requisites in Computational Biology (Grades 10 through 12), Introduction to Robotics, and Introduction to Computer Science.
+We even have a new semester long offering called Computer Science Exploration and Creative Computing that offers a gentler introduction for students!
+As in past years, we also offer wonderful semester courses in Computational Biology (Grades 9 through 12), Web Applications and Development (for those with some experience), and Introduction to Computer Science.
 Each of the aforementioned courses meets the Computer Science requirement!
 For a complete listing of our outstanding Computer Science offerings, please click here.